Twitter to prioritize fixing platform over user growth, shares plunge

 Costs related to licensing video and powering automated analysis of user data increased overall expenses 10 percent to $631 million in the second quarter compared with a year ago.

+In April, Twitter said it inked more than 30 deals for live and original programming, including with Walt Disney Co (DIS.N) for a Twitter-only version of ESPN’s SportsCenter.

-Reporting by Paresh Dave; Writing by Meredith Mazzilli; Editing by Peter Henderson, Edmund Blair and Nick Zieminski
+Reporting by Meredith Mazzilli, additional reporting by Munsif Vengattil; Editing by Peter Henderson, Edmund Blair and Nick Zieminski